An optimal XP algorithm for Hamiltonian cycle on graphs of bounded clique-width: Introduction

-On the other hand, some fundamental problems are known to be expressible in MSO$_2$ but not in MSO$_1$; well known examples are \textsc{Max-Cut}, \textsc{Edge Dominating Set (EDS)}, \textsc{Graph Coloring (GC)}, and \textsc{Hamiltonian Cycle (HC)}.
-A natural question is whether these problems admit algorithms with running time $f(k)\cdot n^{O(1)}$ (given a $k$-expression of the input graph).
-Fomin, Golovach, Lokshtanov, and Saurabh \cite{FominGLS10a} proved the $\W[1]$-hardness of \textsc{EDS}, \textsc{GC}, and \textsc{HC} with clique-width as parameter, which implies that these problems do not admit algorithms with running time $f(k)\cdot n^{O(1)}$ for any function $f$, unless $\W[1]= \FPT$.
+A natural question is whether these problems admit algorithms with running time $f(k)\cdot n^{O(1)}$ given a $k$-expression of the input graph.
+Fomin, Golovach, Lokshtanov, and Saurabh \cite{FominGLS10a} proved the $\W[1]$-hardness of \textsc{EDS}, \textsc{GC}, and \textsc{HC} with clique-width as parameter, which implies that these problems do not admit algorithms with running time $f(k)\cdot n^{O(1)}$, for any function $f$, unless $\W[1]= \FPT$.
 In 2014, the same authors \cite{FominGLS14} have proved that \textsc{Max-Cut} and \textsc{EDS} admit $n^{O(k)}$-time algorithms, and that they do not admit $f(k)\cdot n^{o(k)}$-time algorithms unless \ETH fails.
-In the conclusion of \cite{FominGLS14}, the authors state (without proving) a lower bound of $f(k)\cdot n^{o(k)}$ for \textsc{HC} under \ETH and they left open the question of finding an algorithm with running time $f(k)\cdot n^{O(k)}$.
+In the conclusion of \cite{FominGLS14}, the authors state that \textsc{HC} does not admit $f(k)\cdot n^{o(k)}$-time algorithm under \ETH (they gave the proof in \cite{FominGLSZ19}) and they left an open question of finding an algorithm with running time $f(k)\cdot n^{O(k)}$.
 At the time, the best known running time parameterized by clique-width for \textsc{HC} and \textsc{GC} were respectively $n^{O(k^2)}$ \cite{EspelageGW01} and $n^{O(2^k)}$ \cite{KoblerR03}.
-Recently, Fomin et al. \cite{GolovachL0Z18} provided a lower bound of $f(k)\cdot n^{2^{o(k)}}$ for \textsc{GC}.
+Recently, Fomin et al. \cite{FominGLSZ19} provided a lower bound of $f(k)\cdot n^{2^{o(k)}}$ for \textsc{GC}.

 \paragraph{\bf Our Contribution and Approach} In this paper, we prove that there exists an algorithm solving \textsc{Hamiltonian Cycle} in time $n^{O(k)}$, when a clique-width $k$-expression is given.
 A \emph{Hamiltonian cycle} of a graph $G$ is a cycle containing all the vertices of $G$.
 The problem \textsc{Hamiltonian Cycle} asks, given a graph $G$, if $G$ contains a Hamiltonian cycle.
 Specifically, we prove the following.